-- Reports to the Board of Directors on the status of the process of implementing the Code, describing the programmes and initiatives undertaken to achieve the company's goals, any changes required to ensure its effectiveness and about updates to the Code including in response to legal developments. - Provides support with the interpretation of the Code. - Verifies violations. - Follows up on any reports of infringements. - Also addresses the periodic information report on whistleblowing.
+- Monitors dissemination of the Code and suggests possible training and awareness initiatives. - Reports to the Board of Directors on the status of the process of implementing the Code, describing the programmes and initiatives undertaken to achieve the company's goals, any changes required to ensure its effectiveness and about updates to the Code including in response to legal developments. - Provides support with the interpretation of the Code. - Verifies violations. - Follows up on any reports of infringements. - Also addresses the periodic information report on whistleblowing.